roelfie/GildedRose-Refactoring-Kata/README.md

 ## Step 3: Refactor

 - In this case the original code (GildedRose.updateQuality()) was so crappy, that a rewrite was better than refactoring:
-  - The complexity of the existing code is so high, that a refactoring would require multiple cycles.
+  - Because of high complexity, a refactoring would require multiple cycles.
 A rewrite was simply faster.
-  - Another problem with refactoring bad code is that some of its quirks may end up in the new code.
+  - Danger of quirks ending up in the new code after refactoring.
 Sometimes it's better to start with a clean sheet.
   - The high-coverage test suite gave me the confidence to do a rewrite.

 Optional refactorings (not yet done; requires changes to Goblin's code):